Axion741/Project-Potential/README.md

 Next updates: Power Boost System

+Update (11/9/17) - Added Power Bar and basis of the Power system.
+Hopefully will be finished tomorrow with Transformations too!
+Fingers crossed for another release.

 Update (10/9/17) - Added the Credits screen, available from the options menu.
 Added the stats screen, available from the title menu.
 Experience system added with Stat Points.
 0.1.2 build up.

 Update (8/9/17) - Now back from holidays!
 Currently focusing on finding a new job, but I'll try to keep updating here.
 Also planning to start noting down the next project goals here in the README for your (and my) convenience.